Gunnar Geisse: Musical career

 While judging a music composition competition, Hans Zender - conductor of the SWR symphony orchestra und professor for composition at the College of Music and Arts in Frankfurt, Germany - took notice of Geisse's extraordinary music.
 Subsequently Gunnar Geisse received a stipend to compose at the prestigious Schloss Solitude Academy for one year.
 It was at Solitude that he composed "Das diskrete Jetzt" (The Discrete Now).
 He delved deeper into the phenomena of musical time.
-On a renewed search for natural structural references, he received important suggestions and impetus from the Institute for Medical Psychology at the Ludwig-Maximilian University (LMU) in Munich on the theme "time and its perception".
+On a renewed search for natural structural references, he received suggestions and impetus from the Institute for Medical Psychology at the Ludwig-Maximilian University (LMU) in Munich on the theme "time and its perception".
 The classic compositional parameters of tempo, meter, and rhythm are pushed into the background by this broadening of perspective through a psychological perception of time.

-After his work with structure and time Gunnar Geisse again delved into questions concerning the fundamental functions of harmony.
-Searching for answers within nature since 2003, he has occupied himself with the non-linear phenomena of combination-tones - these are tones that are formed in the cochlea of the inner ear as an extension of the original acoustic signal.
-The combination-tones are the missing building blocks which, when added to his use of partial-tone rows and partial-tone matrixes, complete Geisse's set of harmonic compositional tools.
-The results of this work can be heard on the CD "MEtA" (Creative Sources Recordings).
-In 2006 Geisse wrote an exposition which lends insight into his specific harmonic concept.

-Paradoxically, with these compositional tonal explorations, sound-based improvisation and its physical, expressive moments have taken on more and more importance; Geisse's improvisational models have changed under these influences.
-Since 2005 working with electronics and laptop computers have become an important means of expression for Geisse.
-In this context he has developed a unique hardware/software set-up (laptop guitar) that allows him to pursue his analogue playing (guitar) on a digital level, and even more importantly, to break away from the restrictions of "instrument" in order to work more directly with sound and its formulation.

 Gunnar Geisse has received various awards and stipends, including the Musical Achievement Award of the City of Munich, and the Schloss Solitude Academy's Composition Stipend.